 WaterSense Labeled Toilets

-Since becoming a WaterSense state, all toilets sold in Colorado are WaterSense labeled (with a maximum flow of 1.28 gallons per flush) and eligible for the rebate from the City of Brighton.
-If your toilet is purchased outside of Colorado, please refer to the EPA WaterSense Product List to ensure rebate eligibility: https://www.epa.gov/watersense/product-search.
+Since becoming a WaterSense state, all toilets sold in Colorado are WaterSense labeled (with a maximum flow of 1.28 gallons per flush) and those models are no longer eligible for the rebate from the City of Brighton.
+If your toilet is purchased outside of Colorado, please refer to the EPA WaterSense Product List to ensure rebate eligibility:

-Each Brighton utility customer is eligible to receive a rebate on a EPA WaterSense labeled toilet, credited back to their account.
+Each Brighton utility customer is eligible to receive a rebate on a EPA WaterSense labeled toilet with an average of 1.1 GPF, credited back to their account.

 UHET (Ultra High-Efficiency) Rebate

 WaterSense labeled toilets that use an average of 1.1 gallons per flush or less are eligible for a $100 rebate. .
 List of qualifying UHET models -Eligible for two-

 Toilets are one of the main sources of water use in the home, accounting for nearly 30 percent of an average home’s indoor water consumption.
 Older, inefficient toilets that use as much as 6 gallons per flush also happen to be a major source of wasted water in many homes.
 By replacing old, inefficient toilets with WaterSense labeled models, the average family can reduce water used for toilets by 20 to 60 percent—that’s nearly 13,000 gallons of water savings for your home every year!
 (Environmental Protection Agency WaterSense Program)

 Brighton, CO 80601